Nested Markov Properties for Acyclic Directed Mixed Graphs: Nested Markov models

-Thus any vertex that is not fixed in a CADMG $\G^*$ that is reachable from $\G$ has the same parents that it had in $\G$.

-\section{Nested Markov Models}
+\section{Nested Markov models}

-In this section we define a set of recursive Markov properties and a factorization, and show their equivalence.
-The models which obey these properties will be called `nested' Markov models.
-Let $\mathbb{G}(\G) \equiv \left\{ (\G^*, {\bf w^*}) \mid \G^* = \phi_{{\bf w}^*}(\G)\right\}.$ In words, $\mathbb{G}(\G)$ is the set of valid fixing sequences and the CADMGs that they reach.
-Note that the same graph may be reached by more than one sequence.
+In this section, we define a set of recursive Markov properties and a factorization, and show their equivalence, in Proposition \ref{prop:nested_global_factorization} and Theorem \ref{thm:global_local}.
+The models, which obey these properties, will be called ``nested'' Markov models.
+For the rest of this section, we will fix an ADMG ${\mathscr G} (V)$ and a density $p(x_{V})$.

-For all the following definitions, we will fix an ADMG $\G(V)$, a density $p(x_V)$, and a topological ordering $\prec$ for $V$.